2-Day Rome Itinerary

 If your flight doesn’t leave until late, we recommend going to the ruins of the Circus Maximus or the Baths of Caracalla.

-Staying in Rome for over 2 days?
+Staying in Rome for more than 3 days?

-If you’ve already done our 2-day Rome itinerary and you've got more time, why not check out our list of the most important museums or catacombs?
+If you’ve already done our 3-day Rome itinerary and you've got more time, why not check out our list of the most important museums or catacombs?
 Rome is such an impressive and unique city that visitors will be organizing their next trip to the city before it has even ended.